 If the Reward Dispute relates to the value of the tokens comprising the Bounty only (i.e., if the Protocol Community and Whitehat agree that the Whitehat is entitled to a Reward, but cannot agree on the value of the Bounty), the Party in possession of the Disputed Amount shall transfer the Disputed Amount into an escrow account that requires the signature of the Whitehat and Protocol Community to be released.

 Each Party shall, within 30 calendar days, appoint an appraiser or other valuation expert to render an opinion as to the proper amount of the Bounty (an “Appraisal”).

 In the event that the higher of the Appraisals is no greater than 130% of the lower Appraisal, the Bounty shall be the average of the two Appraisals.

 In the event that the higher of the Appraisals is greater than 130% of the lower Appraisal, the appraisers shall appoint a neutral third-party appraiser, whose Appraisal shall control the amount and allocation of the Bounty.

 Upon the conclusion of this appraisal process, the Parties shall release the escrowed Bounty amount(s) to whichever Party is entitled to all or a portion of the Disputed Amount.

-If the Reward Dispute relates to the entitlement of the Whitehat to a Reward, a Claim by an Indemnitee gives rise to a Disputed Amount, or if the dispute relates to the amount of Returnable Assets owed to the Protocol Community,
+If the Reward Dispute relates to:

+the entitlement of the Whitehat to a Reward;

+a Claim by an Indemnitee that gives rise to a Disputed Amount; or

+the amount of Returnable Assets owed to the Protocol Community,

-the Arbitration provisions of Section 6.1(a) shall apply.
+the Arbitration provisions of Section 7.1(b) shall apply.

 Certain Covenants and Agreements of Whitehat